dpascoa/cassandra-user-activity-tracker/README.md

 A simple but powerful real-time user activity tracker built with **Cassandra** and **Python**.
 This project simulates website user behavior (clicks, logins, purchases, etc.) and stores the data in a high-performance Cassandra database.
-It also supports querying and retrieving user activity efficiently using partition keys and clustering.
+It supports both command-line and web-based querying of user activity, with a Streamlit dashboard for interactive data exploration.

 ---